Can I bring the whole family?

 - Roped climbing: This is what most people envision when thinking about climbing.
 There is a climber tied into one end of a rope and a belayer who controls the rope.
 N3C has approximately 25 top rope stations and about the same number of lead climbing stations.
 In order to belay at N3C, you need to pass a belay test so we know that you know how to belay safely.

 - Auto belayed climbing: Auto belays remove the need for an experienced belayer.
 The climber clips into the auto belay’s cord and the auto belay mechanism retracts the cord as the climber ascends the wall.
-When the climber lets go or falls, the auto belay lowers her to the floor at a controlled rate.
-N3C has two auto belays that are frequently moved around the gym.
+When the climber lets go or falls, the auto belay lowers them to the floor at a controlled rate.
+N3C has three auto belays that are frequently moved around the gym.
 We ensure that at least one of the auto belays services beginner climbs as well as more advanced climbs.

 - Bouldering: Bouldering is rock climbing on a shorter wall without a rope.
 N3C has a dedicated bouldering area with 14 foot high climbing walls and a 13 inch thick, 3 density, seamless, padded flooring system (in other words – the whole bouldering floor is soft!).
-Anyone bouldering high off the pads needs a spotter.

 We have found that most parents (at least those who are not climbers themselves) choose the Open Climb package for their children.
 The Open Climb package includes everything needed for lots of climbing: a day pass, full climbing gear rental, and skilled N3C staff to provide belays until your kids can’t lift their arms.
 (You might notice that they are having so much fun that you choose to join them!)

 For more information about your first visit to N3C, click here.
-You can also learn more about climbing in general on our Climbing 101 page.

 When can I bring in my child?
 Do I need reservations?